Membership Required

 • Water

-2. Add a teaspoon of backflush detergent to the blind filter.
+2. Add a teaspoon of backflush cleaning powder to the disk.

 3. Lock the portafilter back into the group head.

-4. Activate the backflushing process according to your machine's instructions.
+4. Activate the backflush process according to the machine’s instructions.

-5. Repeat the process 3-4 times, ensuring all detergent is rinsed out.
+5. Repeat the process 3-4 times or until the water runs completely clear, ensuring all detergent is rinsed out.

 Older Post